*Updated October 2022

 Data is currency, and that’s exactly what hackers are after in the case of ransomware.
 And it’s not just with ransomware examples that we need to worry about data - even power outages can cause website downtime, and website downtime can lose you customers.
 What this means is that every company needs backups of their data - backups being plural.
 So it’s not just “don’t put all your eggs in one basket,” it’s actually - “don’t even put all your eggs in only two baskets.”

-As servers can be breached in various ways, Belo says cloud storage is a good place for additional backups.
-He cites an example of two servers, the main and backup servers, sitting next to one another in the server room.
+As servers can be breached in various ways, Jose says cloud storage is a good place for additional backups.
+He cites an example of two servers, the main server and the backup server, sitting next to one another in the server room.
 What happens if the power goes out?
 What happens if someone gains access to the server room?
-What happens if there’s a flood?
+What happens if there’s a flood and it's in the basement?
 The backup is just as endangered as the main server.

 Zero trust network access